astral-sh/ruff-vscode/README.md

 - To automatically format the codebase, run: `just fmt`.
 - To run lint and type checks, run: `just check`.
 - To run tests, run: `just test`.

+To run the extension, navigate to `src/extension.ts` and run (`F5`).
+You should see the LSP output and Python log messages in the debug console under "Python Server".

+### Modifying the LSP

+- Clone [ruff-lsp](https://github.com/charliermarsh/ruff-lsp) to e.g. `../ruff-lsp`
+- Go to `../ruff-lsp` and run `pip install -t ../ruff-vscode/bundled/libs/ -e .`

+### Custom ruff build

+- Clone [ruff](https://github.com/charliermarsh/ruff) to e.g. `/home/ferris/ruff`
+- `cargo build` in ruff
+- In the settings, add `/home/ferris/ruff/target/debug/ruff` to "Ruff: Path"